Tmpertor/Raven-Storm/documentation/README.md

 ### #A6:
 First of take a quick internet search to the topics:

-DDOS, DOS, IP, Domain, UDP, TCP, Port, TCP Flood, UDP Flood, MB, Is DOS illegal?.
+DDOS, DOS, IP, Domain, UDP, TCP, Port, TCP Flood, UDP Flood, MB, Ping of Death, pod, ICMP flood, ICMP, Is DOS illegal?.

 And then you are ready to go, I guess.